-|CNY Hiking HOME PAGE||Northeastern Adirondacks||Hurricane Mountain Primitive Area|
+|CNY Hiking HOME PAGE||Northeastern Adirondacks||Hurricane Mountain Wilderness|

 Hiking in Adirondack Park

-Hurricane Mountain Primitive Area
+Hurricane Mountain Wilderness

-For 4x4 lovers you can try the approach from the east up the old fire tower road but you may no longer may be able to get very far as the road has not been maintained for many years and is very steep.
-To top it off the short trail from the old fire-watchers cabin is very steep and usually quite wet.
+The main trail leads from a good and well marked parking lot on NY 9N.
+The trail travels about 3.2 miles one way to the summit with an elevation gain of nearly 2000 feet.
+Another trail leads from the end of O’Toole Rd at the parking area at Crow Clearing.
+This is the gentlest, however longest way to Hurricane Mountain.
+For those who have 4x4 vehicles you can try the approach from the east up the old fire tower road but you may no longer may be able to get very far as the road has not been maintained for many years and is very steep.
+Plus the short trail from the old fire watchers cabin is very steep and usually quite wet.

 |CNY Hiking HOME PAGE||Northville-Placid Trail||The 46 ADK High Peaks|